By Molly J. Anderson-Childers | Updated June 9, 2018

 Q: Where do you find the inspiration for your "Annie's Kids" characters?
 Are they inspired by real children?

 A: Kids and family are my inspiration for characters.
 Most of my characters were inspired by the childhood antics of my three grown sons.
 I'm from a family of 11 and my husband is from a family of 9, so I don't anticipate running out of kids and family humor anytime soon.
 If I do, I'll borrow the neighbor's kids!

 Q: You've had great success in marketing your arts and crafts kits and instruction workbooks.
-Please share a simple project with our readers, something easy and fun they can do at home.
+Can you share a simple project, something easy and fun that can be done at home?

-A: Several easy projects with step-by-step instructions are available on the Creativity Portal Web site at the following links:
+A: Two easy projects with step-by-step instructions are available on Creativity Portal:

 Q: What is the most rewarding aspect of your career?

 A: The most rewarding aspect of being a freelancer is the creative freedom I enjoy.
 You just never know who you'll meet or what ideas will "hit!"
 When they do, it's unbelievably rewarding.
 I've never personally met many of my professional contacts, but some of them are my dearest friends!